lepture/lepture.com/_posts/en/2013/unpleasant-open-source.md

 like this feature.
 Maybe FUD.

 > marked does so many weird optimizations that I'm worried only I understand
-> -- chjj
+> -- Christopher Jeffrey

-I don't blame @chjj.
+I don't blame [Christopher Jeffrey](chjj).
 On the contrary, he did a great job. marked is a well written, good designed project.
-I appreciate his humility for I've read the code of markdown-js.
-Maybe I am just too stupid for markdown-js.
+I appreciate his humility for I've read the code of markdown-js which I am just too stupid to understand.

-It is usually the fear of breaking things, the uncertainty of the changes, the doubt of the people that stops us.
+It is usually the fear of breaking things, the uncertainty of the changes, and the doubt of the people that stops us.

 ----